asya999/askAsya/content/post/2014-05-21-trackingversionsNew.md

 Failure does _not_ create an inconsistent state, since there is only a single write.

 ##### Choice 1a
-In a variant of 1. we might add a field in the "current" version of each documentId
+In a variant of 1. we might add a field in the "current" version of each docId

          {  "docId" : 174, "v" : 1,  "attr1": 165 }
          {  "docId" : 174, "v" : 2,  "attr1": 165, "attr2": "A-1" }